Keysearch Review (Keyword Research on a Budget)

 Difficulty Score

-One of the core features within the Keyword Research module is the Difficult Score.
+One of the core features of the Keyword Research module is the Difficult Score.
 It’s a metric between 1 and 100 that indicates how difficult it would be to rank for a particular keyword.

 This score is heavily based on the data presented in the table on the left part of the screen.
 Data such as Moz PA and DA, external links, title, description, and URL.
 The table includes colors, with red indicating a challenge and green indicating an opportunity.